The relation of semiadjacency in transformative $\cap\,$-semigroups

 {\bf 1}.
 Let $\mathcal{F}(A)$ be the set of all transformations (i.e., the partial maps) of a non-empty set $A$.
-The composition (superposition) of such maps is defined as $(g\circ f)(a)= g(f(a))$, where for every $a\in A$ the left and right hand side are defined, or undefined, simultaneously (cf. \cite{Clif}).
+The domain of $f\in\mathcal{F}(A)$ is denoted by $\pr f$, the image by $\prr f$.
+The symbol $\Delta_{\spr f}$ is reserved for the identity relation on $\pr f$.
+The composition (superposition) of maps $f,g\in\mathcal{F}(A)$ is defined as $(g\circ f)(a)=g(f(a))$, where for every $a\in A$ the left and right hand side are defined, or undefined, simultaneously (cf. \cite{Clif}).
 If the set $\Phi\subset\mathcal{F}(A)$ is closed with respect to such composition, then the algebra $(\Phi,\circ)$ is called a \textit{semigroup of transformations} (cf. \cite{Clif} or \cite{Sch3}).
 If $\Phi $ is also closed with respect to the set-theoretic intersection of transformations treated as subsets of $A\times A$, then the algebra $(\Phi,\circ,\cap)$ is called a \textit{$\cap$-semigroup of transformations}.

-On such $\cap$-semigroup we can consider the so-called \textit{semicompatibility relation} $\xi_{\Phi}$ defined as follows:
+On such a $\cap$-semigroup we can consider the so-called \textit{semicompatibility relation} $\xi_{\Phi}$ defined as follows: